Paz de Cristo Community Center Names New Executive Director

 About Paz de Cristo:

-Paz de Cristo Outreach Center
+Paz de Cristo Community Center

 424 W. Broadway Road